 Man shot dead by federal immigration officers in Minneapolis

+"Today, federal agents beat and then shot multiple times and killed 37-year-old Alex Jeffrey Pretti, a U.S. citizen, a Minneapolis resident, and a V.A. nurse," U.S. Sen. Tina Smith said in a news conference this afternoon.
+"Eyewitness video shows, once again, reckless, violent, and dangerous federal agents taking the life of a Minnesotan."

+Minneapolis Mayor Jacob Frey said he intends to seek a temporary restraining order from a judge on Monday that would immediately stop the Trump administration's immigration crackdown.
+Earlier this month, an agent with Immigration and Customs Enforcement shot and killed Renee Macklin Good, another 37-year-old Minneapolis resident and mother of three.

-The incident, the third shooting involving Border Patrol agents in Minneapolis this year, occurred shortly after 9 a.m.
-Central Time on the city's South Side when federal law enforcement officers were conducting a targeted operation against a man the Department of Homeland Security said was undocumented and armed, and wanted for "violent assault."
-Another individual approached the federal agents with a 9mm semi-automatic handgun, DHS said.
+The shooting occurred shortly after 9 a.m.
+Central Time on the city's South Side when federal law enforcement officers were conducting a targeted operation against a man the Department of Homeland Security said was undocumented and wanted for "violent assault."

-"The officers attempted to disarm the suspect but the armed suspect violently resisted," DHS said in its statement.

-DHS said the man who approached them had two gun magazines and no identification.
-The federal officer feared for his life and fired defensive shots.
-The agency did not publicly identify the dead man.
+Gregory Bovino, head of U.S. Border Patrol, said a different man — the one who was fatally shot — approached Border Patrol agents with a 9mm semi-automatic handgun.
+Bovino said agents attempted to disarm the man, but he "violently resisted."
+The agent shot and killed the man in self-defense, according to Bovino.

+Bystander video, posted to social media and not independently confirmed by NPR, appears to contradict DHS' account of the shooting.
+The footage appears to show multiple federal agents surrounding a man on the ground, with several punching him and trying to restrain him before an agent shoots him.
+It's unclear whether the man brandished or tried to use the firearm that federal officials said he had in his possession.

-But Minneapolis Police Chief Brian O'Hara said at a news conference Saturday afternoon that the victim was a 37-year-old white male resident of the city who is believed to be a U.S. citizen.
-His only known interaction with police was for traffic tickets, O'Hara said.
+Minneapolis Police Chief Brian O'Hara said at a news conference Saturday afternoon that Pretti's only known interaction with police was for traffic tickets.

 "We believe he is a lawful gun owner with a permit to carry," O'Hara said.